HPV and Cancer

 Does HPV Infection Cause Symptoms?

-No, infection with high-risk HPV does not cause symptoms.
-The precancerous cell changes caused by a persistent HPV infection at the cervix also do not cause symptoms.
-However, precancerous lesions at other sites in the body may cause symptoms.
-And if an HPV infection develops into cancer, the cancer may cause symptoms.
-Learn more about signs and symptoms for cervical, vaginal, vulvar, penile, anal, and oropharyngeal cancers.
+Infection with high-risk HPV does not usually cause symptoms.
+The precancerous cell changes caused by a persistent HPV infection at the cervix rarely cause symptoms, which is why regular cervical cancer screening is important.
+Precancerous lesions at other sites in the body may cause symptoms like itching or bleeding.
+And if an HPV infection develops into cancer, the cancer may cause symptoms like bleeding, pain, or swollen glands.
+Learn more about signs and symptoms of cervical, vaginal, vulvar, penile, anal, and oropharyngeal cancers.

-The HPV vaccine Gardasil 9® protects against infection with nine HPV types: the two low-risk HPV types that cause most genital warts, plus the seven high-risk HPV types that cause most HPV-related cancers.
+The HPV vaccine Gardasil 9® protects against infection from nine HPV types: the two low-risk HPV types that cause most genital warts, plus the seven high-risk HPV types that cause most HPV-related cancers.

 Screening for HPV and Cell Changes Caused by HPV